-Purpose: The purpose of this framework amendment is to revise the gag and black grouper recreational vessel limits and revise black sea bass commercial pot requirements to accommodate the use of on-demand pots specify requirements for on-demand pots while transiting through closed areas.
+Purpose: The purpose of this framework amendment is to revise the gag and black grouper recreational vessel limits and specify requirements for on-demand pots while transiting through closed areas.

-Need: The need for this framework amendment is to make recreational vessel limits for gag and black grouper consistent with the goals of the aggregate bag limit for both species and rebuilding of the South Atlantic gag stock, and to allow the more practical transit of a new fishing gear modification that lowers the probability of negative interactions with marine mammals, while minimizing negative social and economic effects to the extent practicable, consistent with the Magnuson-Stevens Fishery Conservation and Management Act and its National Standards.
+Need: The need for this framework amendment is to make recreational vessel limits for gag and black grouper consistent with the goals of the aggregate bag limit for both species and rebuilding of the South Atlantic gag stock, and to allow more practical transit of a new fishing gear modification that lowers the probability of negative interactions with marine mammals, while minimizing negative social and economic effects to the extent practicable, consistent with the Magnuson-Stevens Fishery Conservation and Management Act and its National Standards.